notaryproject/notaryproject.dev/content/en/blog/2023/announcing-major-release.md

 ## Highlights

 There are some remarkable new features and updates in the first major release.
 This blog post walks through the major updates in this release.

+### Specifications

+[Notary Project specifications](https://github.com/notaryproject/specifications/releases/tag/v1.0.0) reach its first major release.
+All specifications, requirements, scenarios, threat model, and security audit reports are available in this release.
+To interoperate with Notary Project tooling or develop your own reference implementation, follow the latest Notary Project specifications for details.

 ### Strengthen signing and verification functionalities